Bullecourt

 When a few of them had been bayoneted, it took all the fight out of the rest of them and up went their hands and it was “Mercy! mercy!
 Kamerad.”
 It was terrible hard work in that mud, but it was just as bad for Fritz, and they were only too glad to be taken prisoners.
 One of them said to me “It is good, I am finish.
 War no good.”
 Another said, “Artillery too good.
 Drop shells here, here, here;” and pointed to the ground all round him.
 “No good, Kamerad,” and he put up his hands.
 There was a humorous side to it, though.
 I saw one little chap about five feet two inches with a German overcoat on that would have fitted a man six feet six inches, and a German shrapnel helmet on that nearly rested on his shoulders, taking a batch of prisoners behind the line.
 He looked like little Tich with a City policeman's uniform on.
 Even the prisoners grinned.
 There was a “jock” with a bullet through his nose, too.
 He said, “There Man, that’s what we get for fightn.”
 Not all the scenes were amusing.
 There were some terrible sights which I will not attempt to describe, although I shall never forget them.

-Harry Leonard John Cassini, Lance Corporal 9606, of the 2nd Battalion, Honourable Artillery Company, died in the battle of Vittorio Veneto, Italy, on the 23rd October 1918 in the joint Italian-British-Franco action against Austro-Hungarian troops.
+Harry Leonard John Cassini, Lance Corporal 9606, of the 2nd Battalion, Honourable Artillery Company, was wounded in action three times.
+He was killed at Papadopoli in the battle of Vittorio Veneto, Italy, on the 23rd October 1918 less than a month before the end of the war in the joint Italian-British-Franco action against Austro-Hungarian troops.
 His body is buried in Tezze British cemetery, near the village of Tezze, twenty-four kilometres north of Treviso, itself north of Venice, Italy.

-Nowadays, as then, Bullecourt is approached over the flat, undulating countryside so well suited to tanks and artillery.
+As can be seen from this photograph, the re-built Mayor’s Office in Bullecourt has delightful early-twentieth century lettering over its entrance, pointing to the post-war date of its reconstruction, obviously some time after hostilities ended, a fact evident both from its architectural and typographical style.
+Nowadays, as then, Bullecourt is approached over the flat, undulating countryside so well suited to the deployment of tanks and artillery.
 The open ground must have been difficult to use effectively by the infantry due to the ease of observation.
-Apparently, one of the first things the Germans did was to demolish the church tower there to reduce the capability of the allies to locate and direct their artillery fire.
+Apparently, one of the first things the Germans did was to demolish the church tower there to reduce the capability of the allies locating targets and directing their artillery fire.

-Today the church, town hall and other buildings have been rebuilt and reinforced with new buildings so that it is difficult to see the pattern of the fortifications but, from the photographs in the small museum it is evident that the whole of the village was virtually obliterated by the force of the bombardment.
+Today the church, town hall and the other buildings of the village have been rebuilt and consolidated with new buildings so that it is difficult to see the pattern of the fortifications but, from the photographs in the small museum it is evident that the whole of the village was virtually obliterated by the force of the bombardment.

-What follows is a brief description of elements of the First World War relating to my grandfather, Andrew Thomas Lockerbie, and to his best friend and brother-in-law, Harry Leonard John Cassini, both of the Honourable Artillery Company.
+What follows is a brief description of elements of the First World War relating to my grandfather, Andrew Thomas Lockerbie, and to his best friend, brother-in-law and my grand-uncle, Harry Leonard John Cassini, both of the Honourable Artillery Company.